-That’s right, I’m now on an unpaid leave of absence due to COVID-19.
-This feels like a really wild decision to make in light of people all around me out of work, losing work, and a potentially looming recession.
+That’s right, I’m now on an unpaid COVID-19 leave of absence.
+This feels like a really wild decision to make in light of people all around me out of work, losing work, and a potential looming recession.

-Bottom line, I don’t feel safe at work.
-With a high risk child who just completed cancer treatment and a diabetic husband, it’s not just myself that I am putting at risk.
+The bottom line, I don’t feel safe at work.
+With a high-risk child who just completed cancer treatment and a diabetic husband, it’s not just myself that I am putting at risk.

 I have been trying for a month to model behaviors, as well as give suggestions to the staff I and management on how to work as safely as possible.

 My suggestions are all falling on deaf ears at best.
 At worst I’m getting push-back and near reprimands for “not dropping it.”

 Policies that are in place on paper are just that.
 On paper.
 Often times they are just not being enforced.
 Other times it’s pathetically bad, disingenuous implementation.
 And, other times they physically can’t be done.

 A COVID-19 leave of absence seemed to be the only thing me and my employer could agree upon.

 Luckily, where I live so far has had very few cases.
 I live in a rural area, many of which have been insulated from COVID-19 so far.
 However, I live in a high tourist area.